Bars For Deportation

 There are two key groups of individuals who are forcibly deported from the United States each year.
-Individuals who hold green cards and are permanent residents but commit aggravated felonies which result in deportation orders and individuals who are caught residing in the US illegally.
-Some of whom are caught with false travel documents at various ports of entry and others who are apprehended after entering the country on short-term visas and attempt to stay in the United States past the expiration date of their visas.
-To discover what the punishment for deportation is and how it can affect your future in the US, simply continue reading.
+Individuals who hold Green Cards and are permanent residents but commit aggravated felonies which result in deportation orders and individuals who are caught residing in the U.S illegally.
+Some of whom are caught with false travel documents at various ports of entry and others who are apprehended after entering the country on short-term visas and attempt to stay in the United States past the expiration date of their Visas.
+To discover what the bar for deportation is and how it can affect your future in the U.S, simply continue reading.

 Before you’ll be able to even submit a green card application, you’ll need to apply for a waiver that will essentially allow you to reenter the country early, as long as you are able to obtain a new visa to enter the country.
 If you don’t want to live in the United States on a permanent basis, you can also apply for a waiver, if you wish to apply for a short-term visa such as a student visa or a temporary work visa.

-The primary punishment which deportees face is being prevented from reentering the United States for a set period of time, which typically varies from 5 years to 20 years.
-If you are deported from the US, the length of time that you’ll be prohibited from entering the country will depend on the context of your deportation.
-Being deported also may also hinder your long-term chances of becoming a full US citizen if citizenship is your ultimate goal.
+The primary bar which deportees face is being prevented from reentering the United States for a set period of time, which typically varies from 5 years to 20 years.
+If you are deported from the U.S, the length of time that you’ll be prohibited from entering the country will depend on the context of your deportation.
+Being deported also may also hinder your long-term chances of becoming a full U.S citizen if citizenship is your ultimate goal.

 If you have been served a deportation order in the form of a bag and baggage letter or have been ordered to attend an immigration hearing, it’s in your best interests to contact an immigration attorney.
 In order to try and reverse your deportation before it’s too late and you’re forced to remain outside the U.S for a set time period.

 Waco, TX 76701

 By Appointment Only